 What do we use cookies for?

 Like other providers of online services, we use cookies to provide, secure, and improve our services, including by remembering your preferences, recognizing you when you visit our website, measuring the success of our marketing campaigns and personalizing and tailoring ads to your interests.
-To accomplish these purposes, we also may link information from cookies with other personal information we hold about you.
+To accomplish these purposes, we also may link information from cookies with other personal information we hold about you where appropriate and in accordance with applicable law.

 When you use our services, some or all of the following types of cookies may be set on your device.